Listicles

 For example, the Expanded List Post that I mentioned earlier is not quite as easy to scan… but it includes much more detail than a regular list post.

-So when you add detailed content to each item, your content has the best of both worlds: they’re great for presenting a ton of different tips or pieces of information in a single article.
-And they’re typically more useful to readers than basic, short list posts.
+So, when you add detailed content to each item, your content has the best of both worlds: it presents different tips or pieces of information in a single article.
+And is typically more useful to readers than a basic, short list post.

 The exact type of detail you add depends on your topic.